High-Functioning ADHD: TIps For Managing ADHD Symptoms

 The above list isn’t exhaustive, and only a qualified professional can provide a diagnosis—but if several of these traits seem to describe you, it’s possible you’re living with high-functioning ADHD.

-What causes high-functioning ADHD?
+What causes high-functioning ADHD symptoms?

 Scientists are still working to uncover the precise causes of ADHD in general, but its strong tendency to run in families suggests that it may have a substantial genetic component.
 Certain genes may result in differences in neurological development, such as fewer-than-usual dopamine receptors in specific brain areas.
-Environmental factors such as the following may also play some role:

 • Negative childhood experiences